 Mental Health Awareness Month: Hope & Healing at Rapha

-To successfully navigate the transition to a “new normal” after Covid-19, coping skills provided by trauma-informed counselors are needed, as well as continuous monitoring throughout the process of grief that differs for each child and adult.
-Rapha’s Hope and Healing Center is committed to offering these resources to serve the Joplin community and fight human trafficking, abuse, and sexual exploitation by investing in people through our mental health services.
+For survivors of sexual abuse and trauma to successfully move forward in their healing journey, coping skills provided by trauma-informed counselors are needed, as well as continuous monitoring throughout the process that is unique for each child and adult.
+Rapha’s Hope and Healing Center is committed to offering these resources and fighting human trafficking, abuse, and sexual exploitation by investing in people through our mental health services.

 Next